Migrants arrive in UK after crossing English Channel

 Migrants have arrived in the UK after crossing the English Channel as more than 600 people made the journey so far this month, the latest figures show.

+Pictures show people wearing life jackets coming ashore in Dover, Kent, from a Border Force boat.

-The French coastguard said monitoring operations were ongoing amid the favourable weather conditions on Tuesday.
+The French coastguard said it was monitoring activity in the Channel amid the good weather conditions on Tuesday.

-A spokesman from the UK’s Maritime and Coastguard Agency added that it was also monitoring and responding to “small boat activity” in the Channel and Border Force vessels have been sent.
+A spokesman for the UK coastguard added that it was also monitoring and responding to “small boat activity” in the Channel and Border Force vessels have been sent.

-Some 611 people arrived in the first four days of November, after three days of crossings recorded by the Home Office.
+Some 611 people have arrived so far in November, with crossings recorded by the Home Office over three days.

 According to the latest figures published by the Government department, 178 people arrived in three boats on Monday.